Space-Time Smoothing of Survey Outcomes using the R Package SUMMER: Additional analysis of the 2010 and 2015 -- 2016 Malawi DHS

-We compare the different smoothed direct estimates in Figure \ref{fig:national-5}.
+We compare the different Fay-Harriot estimates in Figure \ref{fig:national-5}.
 Compared to the raw estimates, HIV adjustments lead to higher estimates in the earlier years.
 The benchmarking step produces a national trend that follows the same trajectory as the UN IGME estimates.